US Navy Whale Beach Scam

 So it’s really not so strange that whale scientists, working for the US Navy and the oil industry never discussed the concept that a series of low-frequency pressure pulses generated by seaquakes can rupture the cranial air spaces in the heads of an entire pod of diving whales.

 The US Navy reported that “marine life can be killed by a seaquake.”
 So why not openly discuss how natural catastrophic undersea disturbance injure whales?
 Seaquakes knock out their acoustic sense of direction and cause them to swim blindly into a sandy beach.
-It is so obvious if one watches the flow of the surface currents!
+It is so obvious if one just watches the whales that always swimming downstream with the flow of the surface currents before they beach.

 The US Navy and the whale scientists they bribe should stop lying to the public!
 There are ways to protect whales from military and oil industry operations.
 And, believe it or not, there are ways to prevent whale strandings caused by noise pollution.
 All the US Navy has to do is stop the deception and apply a little honest problem-solving.